Hromadske Radio: Broadcasting

-On 1 December 2013 року Hromadske Radio started broadcasting on the waves of Europa Plus Україна.
+On 1 December 2013 Hromadske Radio started broadcasting on the waves of Europa Plus Україна.
 The first air was launched to the Euromaidan events in Kyiv.

 Since February 2014 Hromadske Radio broadcasts daily two-hour talk shows "Hromadska Hvylia" ("Civic wave").
 Originally, the program was broadcast on the waves of the First channel of Ukrainian Radio.

 At the end of 2014 Hromadske Radio started producing news (called The Chronicles of Donbass).
 These news are broadcast for residents of the eastern regions of Ukraine on the waves of partner's radio stations and later on the own frequencies of Hromadske Radio.

 After winning in July 2015 at the competition of the National Council on Television and Radio Broadcasting of Ukraine, Hromadske Radio has been able to broadcast in some cities in the Donetsk and Lugansk regions and in Kyiv.

 On 1 November, Hromadske Radio presented two new daily talk shows called Kyiv-Donbas.
 Programs are created for residents of Donetsk and Luhansk regions and IDPs.
 The editors of these programs became experienced journalists Mykhaylo Kukin and Tetyana Troschynska.
 Two-hour talk shows in Russian are aimed to cover the most relevant events in Donetsk and Luhansk, and are addressed to everyone who wants to know more about the situation in the east of Ukraine.
 Hromadske Radio broadcasts 24 hours per day, five hours of which are broadcast in Russian.

 During November and December 2015, Hromadske Radio was launched in Donetsk and Luhansk regions.
 Namely, in Kramatorsk — 103, 2 MHz, Krasnoarmiysk — 99,6 MHz, Volnovakha — 103, 8 MHz and 66,05 VHF, Starobilsk — 90.2 MHz, Bilovodsk — 92.6 MHz, Bilolutsk — 100.0 MHz, Zorynivka — 103.7 MHz, Shyroke —101.8 MHz.

 Web-radio

 Hromadske Radio also works as a web-radio and creates podcasts in different languages (Ukrainian, Russian, English, French, Polish).
-More than 500,000 people have listened to Hromadske Radio on Soundcloud since August 2013.
+More than 500,000 people have listened to Hromadske Radio on SoundCloud since August 2013.
 Most of listeners of Hromadske Radio are from Ukraine, Russia, USA, Canada, Germany, Italy and Poland.